ombori/grid-docs/console/releasenotes/README.md

 # Console Release Notes
 The [Ombori Grid Console](https://console.omborigrid.com) receives updates frequently.
 This page contains all the console changes that were deployed in production recently.

+## 2023-08-29 (Release Candidate)
+### Media
+- Region-based media storage
+- Media upload improvements

+### Devices
+- Introduction of device bundles.
+A separate documentation will be released before production deployment.
+It's generally about better device components management.
+- Outdated device components logic improvements

+### Deployments
+- Ability to rollback installation settings from a previous state.
+Right now you can only rollback builds, but not the settings value in the forms.

+### Installation
+- Added link to marketplace application from the installation page, below the installation name.

+### Marketplace
+- Fixed gridapp version action button visibility on safari browser

+### Media Content Scheduler
+- Built API endpoints for content channel CRUD
+- Built API endpoints for content segment CRUD
+- Built API endpoints for content tag CRUD

 ## 2023-08-28
 ### Tenant
 - Ability to see and copy tenant slug, name, and ID on tenant name hover or click